Iran, six powers lock horns over nuclear reactor that could yield plutonium

 VIENNA Iran and world powers locked horns on Wednesday over the future of a planned Iranian nuclear reactor that could yield plutonium for bombs as the United States warned "hard work" will be needed to overcome differences when the sides reconvene in April.

-Tehran's foreign minister voiced optimism that a July 20 deadline for settling a long-running dispute about the scope of Iran's nuclear programme was within reach.
+Tehran's foreign minister voiced optimism that a July 20 deadline for settling a long-running dispute about the scope of Iran's nuclear program was within reach.

 They appeared to reach no agreements and said only that they would meet again on April 7-9, also in the Austrian capital.